derik-dot-net/Signed-Distance-Framework/README.md

 To-do (not in order of priority):
-- Quaternion Rotation
-  - Once a shape has a rotation fuction called on it, only then does it take up extra slots in the array for that data.
-  - This means that all shapes will have a default orientation determined by the output of its distance function.
-  - Example: ```box.rotate(_x_angle, _y_angle, _z_angle);```
 - Secondary Scaling
   - Example: ```sdf_batch.scale(_x_scale, _y_scale, _z_scale);```
   - Could be passed in as part of the batch header.